 Technical working group meeting schedule

-- An overview of data sources the working group will consider to help develop an air toxics prioritization framework.
+- Agenda: Clarified the scope, purpose, and intent of the working group, and an overview of data sources to help develop an air toxics prioritization framework.

-- Agenda: Obtain feedback on data sources and prioritization framework for the priority toxic air contaminant.
+- Agenda: Obtained feedback on data sources and prioritization framework for the priority toxic air contaminant.

 - April 24 presentation slides.

-- Agenda: Discussion on the revised prioritization framework and resulting options for priority toxic air contaminant.
+- Agenda: Discussed the revised prioritization framework and resulting options for priority toxic air contaminants.

 - June 26 presentation slides.

-- Agenda: Discussion on technical factors informing the health-based standards that will be established for each priority toxic air contaminant.
+- Agenda: Discussed technical factors informing the health-based standards that will be established for each priority toxic air contaminant.

 - September 10 presentation slides.

-- Agenda: Discussion on technical factors informing the health-based standards and planning for the February public hearing.
+- Agenda: Discussed technical factors informing the health-based standards and planning for the February public hearing.

 Public meeting opportunities